-About the MLT Program
+About the MLT Program: Overview and Goals

 This MLT program was designed and created in order to address the needs of students, the community and the laboratory-related industry by providing a resource for competent, skilled, and knowledgeable Medical Laboratory Technicians.
 These technicians will be working along side and under the direction of the licensed Clinical Laboratory Scientist.

 Our program's genesis was a concern, addressed by local Laboratory Managers, to continue to be competitive in the health care industry, provide cost effective testing yet maintain high standards of testing.
 The program was developed as a unique partnership between community colleges and Hospital clinical affiliates.